joeyipara02/Azure-AD-Project/README.md

-* **In the top left I have a red circle showing where it says "Create".
-Click "create" to create our Resource group**
+* **In the top left, I have a red circle showing where it says "Create."
+Click "Create" to create our Resource Group**